SCIENTIFIC VASTU FOR A STRONG CONSTRUCTION | An Architect Explains

 A qualified supervisor should always oversee the construction.
 The Reasoning – Any mistakes that come up at site due to the faulty work of the workers, can be noticed by a qualified person who is always at site.
 Also, the illiterate workers can clear any doubts that they may have about the drawings, with the Site engineer.

-This post was about the Vastu guidelines during the Construction of a House.
+This post was about the Vastu guidelines during the Construction of a House to ensure a strong and solid structure.
+The main door should also be made strong and secure.
 Read about the Vastu Shastra guidelines for fixing the main door during the construction here: